digitalrebar/provision/doc/ux/portal/syncuploadux.rst

 * Plugin Name
 * Upgrade - Get the latest code for a specific Plugin on the DRP endpoint
 * Remove - Remove the Plugin from the DRP endpoint which will have it appear on the Organization Plugin Providers list
-* Transer - Move the Plugin to the DRP endpoint from the Organization Plugin Providers list
+* Transfer - Move the Plugin to the DRP endpoint from the Organization Plugin Providers list

 The top of the page has a set of blue boxes for additional information: